 To prepare for the future, as an industry, we also need to reimagine tomorrow’s infrastructure.
 Recently, we announced our joint collaboration with Virgin Hyperloop One.
 Together, we are exploring new opportunities to extend the value of Building Information Modeling (BIM) to route optimization and improved digital engineering and construction workflows for all modes of transportation.

 Across the pond, groundbreaking infrastructure projects like the renovation of Afsluitdijk, the largest dike in the Netherlands, trust Autodesk products like Assemble and BIM 360 to improve both efficiency and quality.

 We are dedicated to providing infrastructure builders the most advanced technology to reduce risk, deliver higher quality outcomes, and complete civil infrastructure projects faster.

 In the U.S. – and greater world – meeting our rising infrastructure demands will require an industry-wide commitment to innovation and collaboration with both national and local governments.
 Only together, can we address what really matters – providing safe and reliable infrastructure for our communities.

-We urge you to join in on the conversation on February 16 by tuning into the Presidential Forum.
 Have thoughts about how we can improve infrastructure?
 Share your comments below.